jandelgado/lede-dockercompiler/README.md

 ### Adding a new package

-This describes how to add a new OpenWRT package.
+This describes how to add a new OpenWrt package.
 We use the [udptunnel](http://www.cs.columbia.edu/~lennox/udptunnel/) tool as an example.